opencog/sensory/README.md

 in this git repo is some extremely low-level, crude Atomese interfaces that try to expose these issues up into the AtomSpace.

-Currently, two interfaces are bing explored: a unix filesystem interface, and an IRC chat interface.
+Currently, two interfaces are being explored: a unix filesystem interface, and an IRC chat interface.
 Hopefully, this is broad enough to expose some of the design issues.
 Basically, chat is not like a
-filesystem: there are public channels, there are private conversations.
+filesystem: there is a large variety of IRC commands, there are public channels, there are private conversations.
+They are bi-directional.
-The kind of sensory information coming from chat is just different than the sensory information coming from files (even though, as a software engineer, one could map chat I/O to a filesystem-style interface.)
-Trying to support both keeps us honest.
+The kind of sensory information coming from chat is just different than the sensory information coming from files (even though, as a clever software engineer, one could map chat I/O to a filesystem-style interface.)
+The point here is not to be "clever", but to design action-perception corectly.
+Trying to support very different kinds of sensorimotor systems keeps us honest.

 ### Status
 Version 0.2.5 -- Experimental.
 Basic demos actually work.
 Overall